Rebalancing with Linear and Quadratic Costs: Introduction

-To make the model tractable, we focus on a single risky asset with constant investment opportunities, and a representative agent with constant relative risk aversion and a long horizon.\footnote{The representative investor's wealth serves as a proxy for market capitalization, and prize impact is assumed to be inversely proportional to latter.
-That is, a trade of a given size has a smaller impact as markets grow.
-See \cite{guasoni.weber.13} for a detailed discussion.} Then, the optimal policy in the presence of both frictions turns out to be of the following form.
-Like with proportional transaction costs there is a no-trade region, where it is optimal to simply hold the current portfolio.
-Once its boundaries are breached, price impact rules out singular controls; hence, one instead starts trading at some finite rate so as to steer the portfolio back to the no-trade region eventually.
+The optimal policy in the presence of both frictions turns out to be of the following form.
+As with proportional transaction costs, there is a no-trade region, where it is optimal to simply hold the current portfolio.
+Once its boundaries are breached, price impact rules out singular controls; hence, one instead starts trading at some finite rate so as to steer the portfolio back to the no-trade region.
 Since this policy does not allow to keep the portfolio uniformly close to the frictionless target, trading starts earlier than in a model with only proportional costs, i.e., the width of the no-trade region is decreased by the additional price impact.
 On the other hand, since there are now two frictions contributing to the total rebalancing cost, the total trading rate is always lower than in a model that only takes into account price impact.
-We prove a rigorous verification theorem that identifies the trading boundaries, the trading rate, and the associated welfare through the solution of a nonlinear free-boundary value problem, that can be solved numerically.
-To ease implementation, we also present formal asymptotics for small linear and quadratic costs, which reduce the computation of the optimal policy and welfare to finding the root of a scalar function.\footnote{This is similar in complexity to the asymptotics for small fixed and proportional costs studied by \cite{korn.98}.} With two competing frictions, it is particularly important to assess the quality of the asymptotic approximations, since it is not clear a priori whether the matched rescaling leads to accurate results.
+We prove a rigorous verification theorem that identifies the trading boundaries, the trading rate, and the associated welfare through the solution of a nonlinear free-boundary value problem that can be solved numerically.
+To ease implementation, we also present asymptotics for small linear and quadratic costs, which reduce the computation of the optimal policy and welfare to finding the root of a scalar function.\footnote{This is similar in complexity to the asymptotics for small fixed and proportional costs studied by \cite{korn.98}.} With two competing frictions, it is particularly important to assess the quality of the asymptotic approximations, since it is not clear a priori whether the matched rescaling leads to accurate results.
 Our exact formulas allow to do this, and show that the small-cost approximations perform very well.

+A formal extension of our asymptotic results suggests that, similarly as for proportional costs~\cite{kallsen.muhlekarbe.13} and price impact~\cite{moreau.al.14} considered separately, the optimal policy is robust to the form of the trading cost.
+To wit, in Section \ref{ss:robust}, we consider general price impact functions depending on the large investor's wealth and an additional exogenous state variable (say, the wealth of other traders) in an arbitrary manner.
+Then, the same asymptotic trading rate as in our baseline model obtains, substituting the current value of the trading cost at each point in time.